Academic tenure in North America: From 1900 to 1940

 While the AAUP pushed reform, tenure battles were a campus non-issue.
 In 1910, a survey of 22 universities showed that most professors held their positions with "presumptive permanence".
 At a third of colleges, assistant professor appointments were considered permanent, while at most colleges multi-year appointments were subject to renewal.
 Only at one university did a governing board ratify a president's decisions on granting tenure.

+An important tenure case in this period was the 1936 denial of tenure for Jerome Davis, a professor of practical philanthropy at Yale Divinity School.

 From 1940 to 1972

-In 1940, the AAUP recommended that the academic tenure probationary period be seven years, which is still the current norm.
+In 1940, the AAUP recommended that the academic tenure probationary period be seven years, which is still the norm.
 It also suggested that a tenured professor could not be dismissed without adequate cause, except "under extraordinary circumstances, because of financial emergencies."
 Also, the statement recommended that the professor be given the written reasons for dismissal and an opportunity to be heard in self-defense.
 Another purpose of the academic tenure probationary period was raising the performance standards of the faculty by pressing new professors to perform to the standard of the school's established faculty.

 The most significant adoption of academic tenure occurred after 1945, when the influx of returning GIs returning to school led to quickly expanding universities with severe professorial faculty shortages.
 These shortages dogged the academy for ten years, and that is when the majority of universities started offering formal tenure as a side benefit.
 The rate of tenure (percent of tenured university faculty) increased to 52 percent.
 In fact, the demand for professors was so high in the 1950s that the American Council of Learned Societies held a conference in Cuba noting the too-few doctoral candidates to fill positions in English departments.
 During the McCarthy era, loyalty oaths were required of many state employees, and neither formal academic tenure nor the Constitutional principles of freedom of speech and association were protection from dismissal.
 Some professors were dismissed for their political affiliations.
 During the 1960s, many professors supported the anti-war movement against the Vietnam War, and more than 20 state legislatures passed resolutions calling for specific professorial dismissals and a change to the academic tenure system.